patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### 2.2.1 Long-lived credentials method vs Others

 - In fact, the most easiest way to interact with cloud services through code is to use long-lived tokens or credentials, but it's also the least safest way to authenticate to cloud provider considering existing of secret files.
 - Mostly in the Airflow Operator code provided by official provider, there're always parameters that you can indicate where your credentials can be read from regarding to where the code is running on.
-So, you can pack your credentials together with the code to make cloud enabling available.
+So, you can pack your credentials together with the code to make your code be able to interact with cloud.
 - Even though, there's a risk that anyone in the team can accidentially expose this secret file to public by pushing code to public GitHub repo or pushing image containing credentials footprint to public registry.
 - So, there're gradually emerging of new ways to authenticate with cloud such as using ***Application Default Credentials (ADC)*** or **Workload Identity Federation (WIF)** provided by GCP dedicatedly intended to remove existing of secret files existence.
 - We will use ADC for GCP, and long-lived credentials for AWS in this project for the code.
 But we will use WIF for CI/CD pipeline.